ThePraeceps/ThePraeceps.github.io/_posts/2019-03-14-tryhackme---hackback-2019.md

 ...
 {% endhighlight  %}

-However, I could not find anything that looked like the flag in strings.
-I decided to open up the NSA's reverse engineering tool Ghidra and decompile the binary to see what is happening.
+However, I could not find anything that looked like a flag in.
+Deciding I needed to go further, I decided to open up the NSA's reverse engineering tool Ghidra and decompile the binary to see what is really happening.

 ![Ghidra Decompiler]({{ '/assets/images/hackback-2019/hackback-2019-ghidra.jpeg' | relative_url }}){: .center-image }*Ghidra decompiler showing a decompiled version of the program*

-This shows us a case statement spelling out "THMRANDENC" which looks like a potential flag, which was indeed correct.
+This shows us a case statement spelling out "THMRANDENC" which looks like a potential flag, which was the correct answer.